idb-project/the-idb/docker/README.md

 # dockerized idb

+NB: this isn't polished yet.

 `Dockerfile` and `docker-compose.yml`, facilitate running the idb as container. the following containers are used:

 - app: running the idb with apache & passenger
 - sidekiq: same image as idb, different command run
-- mysql: database, with ./mysql mounted for database persistance this location can be changed in `docker-compose.yml`
+- mysql: database, with ./runtime/data/mysql mounted for database persistance this location can be changed in `docker-compose.yml`
 - redis: sidekiq requirement
+- ldap: user authentication, changes aren't saved as there is no volume mounted

 ## building the container